mojowill/Mojo-Admin-Toolbox/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed the option to override themes.
+* Added default text to admin footer.
+* Fixed hide comments not working.

 = 1.2.2 =
 * Added option override themes.

 = 1.2.1 =
 * Fixed bug with Login screen logo not working (using wrong hook)